Rose Strategies – Be water wise

 Many gardeners wishing to include roses in their borders might be concerned about whether they are appropriate for a water wise garden.

-In the past, the easiest way to solve this dilemma was to plant roses in the high water usage area of a garden, but roses can actually be grown under drier conditions.
+In the past, the easiest approach used to solve this dilemma was to plant them in the high water usage area of a garden, but roses can actually be grown under drier conditions.
 It’s all about which roses you choose, and how you plant and care for them.

 Research has shown that some rose hybrids are more resilient than others.
 The cushion-type ground cover roses that grow to knee height, with overhanging, arching branches that provide shade for their roots, are particularly suitable for hot, dry positions and require little maintenance.
 They include ‘Queen Mother’, ‘Memory Bells’, ‘Pink Sunsation’, ‘Salmon Sunsation’, ‘Cream Sunsation’ and ‘Water Wise Blush’.